 Short Term Disability Insurance replaces a portion of your income if you get sick or injured and are unable to work.
 If your paycheck suddenly vanished due to an illness or injury that prevented you from working, how long would you be able to buy groceries and pay your monthly bills before feeling the pinch?
 Probably not long.

-That‘s why there‘s disability insurance.
+That‘s why there‘s short term disability insurance.
 Think of it as insurance for your paycheck.
 It ensures that if you are unable to work, you will continue to receive an income.
 So if you could not manage for long without your paycheck, now is the time to do something about it.

 Our insurance policies can help:

 - Provide monthly income to help maintain your way of life

 - Provide coverage up to $5,000 per month – No Physical Exam Required

 - Be customized to fit your needs – several elimination and benefit periods available